viralharia/javascriptNotes/ReactNotes/reactNotes.md

 #### setState()
 React monitors every component state for changes.
 But for React to do so efficiently, we have to change the state field through another React API - **this.setState()**
 This function will perform a **_shallow merge_** between the new state that you provide and the previous state, and will trigger a re-render of your component and all decedents.

+**Parameters of setState() api:**
+1. updater: It can be an object with a number of key-value pairs that should be merged into the state or a function that returns such an object.
+    * Using with Object as 1st param:
+        ```javascript
+        this.setState({
+            greeting: 'Hello World!'
+        });
+        ```
+    * Using with function as 1st param: This is often used when you want to check or make use of previous state before updating the state.
+        ```javascript
+        this.setState(function(previousState, currentProps) {
+            return {
+                counter: previousState.counter + 1
+            };
+        });
+        ```
+        The functional approach can also be used to move state setting logic outside of components.
+This allows for isolation and re-use of state logic.
+        ```javascript
+        // Outside of component class, potentially in another file/module
+        function incrementCounter(previousState, currentProps) {
+            return {
+                counter: previousState.counter + 1
+            };
+        }

+        // Within component
+        this.setState(incrementCounter);
+        ```
+2. callback (optional): a function which will be executed after setState() has been executed successfully.
+Due to the fact that calls to setState() are not guaranteed by React to be atomic, this can sometimes be useful if you want to perform some action after you are positive that setState() has been executed successfully.
+    `this.setState({ name: 'John Doe' }, console.log('Hi there'));`